Sapienza-University-Rome/ADM/FAQ.md

 ## Groups
 **[Q]** One of our groupmates is not showing up.
 What should I do?

-**[A]** Contact Daniel and Aris by email to report the problem.
+**[A]** Contact Daniel, Loris and Aris by email to report the problem.
 Remember to insert [ADM 2024] in the subject of the email.
 Otherwise, it could be ignored.

 **[Q]** How long should I wait before alerting the ADM staff about a missing teammate?

 **[A]** Wait a couple of days.
-If you still can't contact them after this time, contact Daniel and Aris by email to report the problem.
+If you still can't contact them after this time, contact Daniel, Loris and Aris by email to report the problem.
 Remember to insert [ADM 2024] in the subject of the email.
 Otherwise, it could be ignored.

 **[Q]** I'm the only one left in the group.
 None replies to my messages.
 What should I do?

-**[A]** Contact Daniel and Aris by email to report the problem.
+**[A]** Contact Daniel, Loris and Aris by email to report the problem.
 Remember to insert [ADM 2024] in the subject of the email.
 Otherwise, it could be ignored.

 ## Submission